Skip to main content

 How many times can a Falcon 9 booster launch?

 Simply put, SpaceX doesn’t know.
 Originally thought to be 10 reuses, the amount of degradation was far less than expected and Elon has speculated that they could reach 100 launches of an individual booster.
 With more reuse means there will need to be more refurbishment, but SpaceX plans to continue pushing the life-leading boosters to their limits with the growing number of Starlink launches, where only their own payloads are at risk of a launch failure.
-Currently, booster B1058 is the life-leading booster, having flown 18 launches, starting with DM-2 in May of 2020 and most recently supporting the Starlink Group 6-26 mission.
+Currently, booster B1067 is the life-leading booster, having flown 25 launches, starting with CRS-22 in June of 2021 and most recently supporting the Starlink Group 12-12 mission in January of 2025.

 SpaceX rounds out 2023 with 98 total launches